dokmelody/jam/DEV.md

 ## Stories

-### TODO Doknil parser

-TODO implement a parser of Doknil returning true if it parse correctly some Doknil code TODO define a syntax for the language
-TODO document the syntax of the language

 ### TODO Doknil compiler

-TODO to be fair some facts are intensional and it is important also using Clojure code so the syntax will be readable Clojure code.
+TODO to be fair some facts are intensional and it is important also using Racket code so the syntax will be readable Racket code.
 Manage this after a compiler is written and it is clear which API use for generating Doknil code inside Clojure.

 MAYBE during cards creation manage CONTEXT as a dynamic attribute MAYBE support current owner and role and context as dynamic attribute during declaration